 During a skin self-examination, it is helpful to keep in mind that moles are generally uniform in color, round to oval in shape, and have a well-defined border.
-Melanomas tend to have one or more ABCDE traits; some have several ABCDE traits.
+Melanomas tend to have one or more ABCDE traits; some have several.
 Melanomas can vary greatly in appearance.

-Make an appointment to see a Water’s Edge Dermatology practitioner who should examine any mole that has one or more ABCDE traits and all new growths.
+Make an appointment to see a Water’s Edge Dermatology practitioner, who should examine all new growths and any mole that has one or more ABCDE traits.

 Treatment typically begins with complete surgical removal of the melanoma and some normal-looking skin around the growth.
 Removing some normal-looking skin is called “taking margins.”
 This helps ensure that cancerous cells are removed.

 With early detection, surgical removal might be all the treatment that is required.
 In its earliest stage, melanoma is limited to the epidermis (outer layer of skin).
-Your Water’s Edge Dermatology practitioner might refer to this type of melanoma as “melanoma in situ” or "stage 0."
+The Water’s Edge dermatologist might refer to this type of melanoma as “melanoma in situ” or stage 0.
 In this stage, the cure rate with surgical removal is virtually 100 percent.

 Treatment for melanoma depends on knowing the stage.
-If the stage cannot be determined during the biopsy, the Water’s Edge Dermatology practitioner might perform a physical examination and refer the patient to another doctor for additional testing.
+If the stage cannot be determined during the biopsy, the doctor might perform a physical examination and refer the patient to another doctor for additional testing.
 If the cancer has spread to the lymph nodes or other internal organs, treatment will be more involved.

 Determining how far the cancer has spread is called staging.
 The melanoma stages are:

 To stage melanoma, imaging techniques may be used.
-These include the x-ray, ultrasound, computed tomography (CT scan), magnetic resonance imaging (MRI), positron emission tomography (PET scan), and radio-isotopic bone or organ scan.
+These include X-ray, ultrasound, computed tomography (CT) scan, magnetic resonance imaging (MRI), positron emission tomography (PET) scan, and radio-isotopic bone or organ scan.

 Sometimes a surgical procedure known as a sentinel lymph node biopsy (SLNB) is recommended to stage melanoma.
 When melanoma spreads, it frequently travels to the closest lymph nodes first.
 A SLNB tells doctors if the melanoma has spread to nearby lymph nodes.